Dr4tez/sing-box4asus/Readme.txt

   2.4 When you select option 0 to exit the script setup menu, you will be prompted to run sing-box.
 If you are ready, agree.

 IV.
 About configuring device IP addresses to route them via regular routing or fakeip.
-The script has the ability to route device IP addresses via regular routing (using the first point of menu 'sbs setup'), and/or specify them for using fakeip (using the second point of menu 'sbs setup', if the config.json file contains fakeip settings).
+The script has the ability to route the device IP addresses through normal routing using the first menu item 'sbs setup', and/or specify them for use by fakeip via the second menu item 'sbs setup', which will only appear if the config.json file contains fakeip settings.
 Different options require different, appropriately composed sing-box configuration files, which requires advanced skills in compiling them.
 Configuration file templates for sing-box 1.11.* for all the variants listed below can be found on the project page https://github.com/Dr4tez/sing-box4asus.
 If you want to use one of them with other versions of sing-box, then don't forget to change the config according to the Migration section of the sing-box documentation https://sing-box.sagernet.org/migration/ if necessary.

  1. If you want to route device IP addresses only via regular routing, then specify them only in the first point of the 'sbs setup' menu.
 If you specify a subnet in CIDR format here, for example 192.168.50.0/24, then after entering it, a prompt will appear to enter exception IP addresses that should not be routed via sing-box.